Time and again I keep hearing pregnant women and mothers complain about how their backs stiffen and hurt.

 Maintaining that position, lift your pelvic area to create a diagonal line from your chest to your knee joint while your feet are still flat on the ground.

-Hold this position for about 10 to 15 seconds (depends on how long your body can last in that position) then slowly lower your body to rest.
+Hold this position for about 10 to 15 seconds (depending on how long your body can last in that position), then slowly lower your body to rest.

-Repeat the action for as much as you can.
+Repeat the action as much as you can.

-Tip: to hold this pose longer, place a yoga bolster under your hips to support the suspension.
+Tip: Place a yoga bolster under your hips to hold this pose longer to support the suspension.

 Standing Shoulder Opener